 Break Your Team Worksheet

-Developed by the eSchool of Graduate PME
+Developed by the Global College of PME

 You have an effective team.
 Now break it.
 How?
 Create a checklist to share with the others in your Flight Commander course outlining the skills or behaviors your small group will use to destroy a team and make it the most ineffective team ever.